santhoshsram/thewisefool/index.md

-*The wiser I try to become, the more I realize how foolish I still am*.
+*The wiser I try to become the more I realize how foolish I still am*.